Cycletouring the

 Afsluitdijk,

-the dike which turned the Zuyderzee into the fresh
+the dike which turned the Zuyderzee into the

-water lake IJsselmeer Depending on the wind,
+fresh water lake IJsselmeer Depending on

-could be Enkhuizen-Lelystad, which goes halfway
+tough one could be Enkhuizen-Lelystad, which goes

-through the IJsselmeer and which is notorious for
+halfway through the IJsselmeer and which is

-mosquitos (The ferry Enkhuizen-Stavoren might be
+notorious for mosquitos (The ferry Enkhuizen-Stavoren

 - Visit